Gothia Cup - The World Youth Cup - Gothenburg, Sweden

 Another option is to reach Goteborg via the frequent train service.
 Centralstationen is the main rail station in Gothenburg.
 From Copenhagen, there are hourly Öresundståg trains which take 3 hours 50 minutes and cost 447 SEK (267 SEK for people below 20); the train also stops at Copenhagen Airport.
 You can often save half an hour by changing at Malmö from the Öresundståg to the SJ high-speed train to Göteborg; however, the high-speed train needs to be booked in advance (which can be done together with the Öresundståg) and only run every 2-3 hours so check out this site first in advance.
 High-speed trains connect with Stockholm in about three hours.
 Finally, NSB trains run from Oslo in Norway to Göteborg in 3 hours 40 minutes.

-PLEASE NOTE – As this event is limited to referees who belong to the “development level” of the TA Referee Academy (read more here) OR to young up-and-coming referees who are considered “talents” in their home countries, it is REQUIRED to fill the comment section below before applying.
+PLEASE NOTE – Applications to this event are imited to referees who belong to the “development level” of the TA Referee Academy (read more here) OR to young up-and-coming referees who are considered “talents” in their home countries.